-We have 2 student advisers who are here to bridge the gap between our student members and UKELA's senior management team.
+We currently have three student advisers who bridge the gap between our student members and UKELA's senior management team.
 Their role includes keeping our Council up to date with student activity; keeping you informed about forthcoming competitions, opportunities and events via this page, Facebook and Twitter and promoting the benefits of membership to students across the UK.

 SOPHIE TREMLIN is a current LLM Environmental Law and Policy student at University College London, after graduating in law from Cardiff University.
 Sophie has been involved with many environmental law matters, from pro bono cases to conferences, and is excited to be working with UKELA to widen the audience of environmental law to students around the UK.

 BEATRICE PETRESCU is currently a final-year student reading Politics and International Studies at the University of Warwick.
 She has been involved with UKELA since 2018, and is looking to do her GDL next year and pursue a career in environmental law.
 Beatrice helps UKELA understand the needs of non-law students looking to convert to law and find out about career opportunities in the environmental sector.